aun1414/Techsur/README.md

 - **Match History Dashboard** with role filtering
 - Upload support for PDF/text resumes and job descriptions
 - Clean, responsive UI with dark mode
-- Fully containerized and ready for deployment
+- Fully containerized and ready for deployment.

 ---